insure logo

 • Document the damage: Take photos and note down the time of the incident.
 Your insurer will probably take their own pictures, but it is good to take photos or a video right after the damage.

 • Get an estimate for the repair cost: You might need to get an estimate of the damage before you file a claim.
-If the estimate is higher than your deductible, it might be worth it to file the claim for the fence damage.
+If the estimate is lower than your deductible, there’s no point in filing the claim.

 • Call your insurance company: After getting the estimate, call your insurance company to file a homeowners insurance claim.